 Bali Family Resorts – Where To Stay With Kids

-- April to October are the best months to visit Bali but Bali is a good year-round destination.
-There certainly are wet and dry seasons, but climate shouldn’t be a huge factor in deciding when to visit.
+- The best months to visit Bali are April to October.
+But Bali is a great year-round destination.
+There are certainly wet and dry seasons, yet climate shouldn’t be a huge factor in deciding when to visit.

 - Booking.com – The best website for finding family hotels in Bali.

 - Best Luxury Hotels in Bali for Families: The Laguna Resort & Spa (Nusa Dua) • Holiday Inn Resort (Tanjung Benoa) • Hard Rock Hotel Bali (Kuta)

 - Best Cheap Hotels in Bali for Families: Febri’s Hotel And Spa (Kuta) • Best Western Kuta Beach (Kuta)

 - Bali Hotels with Water Slides: Holiday Inn Resort Bali Benoa • Hilton Bali Resort • Hard Rock Hotel Bali • Padma Resort Bali • Bali Dynasty Resort • Prime Plaza Suites Sanur